jo/sync-tank/distributed-migration-strategies/index.md

 ### Setting the stage: A toy problem

 While this article is not supposed to be a tutorial, it will be instructive to have a working example at hands to illustrate some points.
 Our example of choice is the 'Hello World' of software applications, the todo app.
-A simple todo app does not look like the most daunting challenge to face from a data architecture perspective: todos can have titles and texts, maybe a creation date and a done-flag.
-None of this would make you sit down and write a full article about different strategies for how to accommodate this information.
+A simple todo app does not look like the most daunting challenge to face from a data architecture perspective: todos can have titles and texts, maybe a creation date and a 'done' flag.
+None of this would make you sit down and write a full article about different strategies for how to accommodate this information in your database.
 But things get a lot more interesting once we agree to meet a few additional requirements:

-1. Users should be able to edit their todos even when their internet connection is unstable or down and the application should synchronize all changes once it reconnects.
-In other words: the app must be **offline-capable** (what exactly this means will become clearer as we go along).
+1. Users should be able to edit their todos even when their internet connection is unstable or down, and the application should synchronize all changes once it reconnects.
+In other words: the app should be **offline-capable** (what exactly this means will become clearer as we go along).
 2. The application development should be **agile**, meaning that we want to support frequent changes to all aspects of the system, including the data schema.
 3. Users should be able to use the todo app on **multiple clients**, for instance as a web service and as an iPhone app, with potentially different versions of the software running on different clients.

 These requirements will eventually lead us to think about distributed migrations.
 Of course, this is all way ahead.
 For now we just want you to know that a tiny todo app can cause a whole lot of trouble further down the road.
-But as we said this section is about starting simple, so let's start with a simple setup for a simple todo app and take on new migration challenges as we go along.
+But this section is about starting simple, so let's start with a simple setup for a simple todo app and take on new challenges as we go along.

 In the simplest of todo app scenarios, we want to enable a user to manage a few, or maybe a few thousand todo items from the comfort of their web browser.
 The basic building blocks to set up such a service are: a web app to provide a nice interface, a server to deliver that application, a central database that stores all those todos, and bit of infrastructure to glue the pieces together.
 We have decided to use CouchDB as our database and as we mentioned above we chose to set up the system such that every user gets their very own database.
-This is a common practice in the CouchDB world that ties in well with the fact that the CouchDB permissions-management is modeled on a per-database basis.
+This is a common practice in the CouchDB world that ties in well with the fact that CouchDB permissions-management is modeled on a per-database basis.
 It entails that there is no way for one user to get direct access to anybody else's data because they are stored in different databases.
 Everybody manages their own todos in their own database.
 And yes: once our product goes viral and there are two million users there will be two million databases.
 Well, Ops problem.
-In fact, Ops will be happy to find out that CouchDB comes with clustering abilities so scaling up is not a terrifying prospect (unlike when you run out of space with your relational database).
+In fact, Ops will be happy to find that CouchDB comes with clustering abilities so scaling up is not a terrifying prospect - unlike when you run out of space with your relational database (though, to be fair, management may not be as happy, because operating a CouchDB cluster at scale may become a somewhat costly affair).

 For now, this piecemeal approach of worrying about one user and one database at a time simplifies our problem.
 To complete the first step and bring version one of our todo app to the market, all there is to do as far as the schema is concerned is to decide how a single todo item is supposed to look.
 And since we wanted to start simple, and since the *sine qua non* of a todo item is basically just a title and a flag, here's an example of the first, launch-ready version of a valid todo item document to be stored in a user's CouchDB that also adheres to the schema we specified in the last part: